Parameters of Hecke algebras for Bernstein components of p-adic groups: Progenerators and endomorphism algebras for Bernstein blocks

 We endow the based root datum

 with the parameter $q_F$ and the labels

 To avoid ambiguous terminology, we will call the $q_\alpha$ and $q_{\alpha*}$ $q$-parameters and refer to $q_F$ as the $q$-base.
-Replacing the $q$-base by another real number $>1$ hardly changes the representation theory of the below algebras.
+Replacing the $q$-base by another real number $>1$ hardly changes the representation theory of Hecke algebras.

 To these data we associate the affine Hecke algebra

 By definition it is the vector space

 with multiplication given by the following rules: \begin{itemize} \item $\C [M_\sigma^2 / M^1] \cong \C [\mc O]$ is embedded as subalgebra, \item $\C [W(\Sigma_{\mc O,\mu})] = \mr{span} \{ T_w : w \in W(\Sigma_{\mc O,\mu}) \}$ is embedded as the Iwahori--Hecke algebra $\mc H ( W(\Sigma_{\mc O,\mu}), q_F^\lambda )$, that is,